-U.S. citizens do not need a visa for short stays in Britain and Ireland.
+U.S. citizens do not need a visa for short stays in Britain.

-If you are not a U.S. citizen, you should contact your home-country embassy in the United States, as well as the British and Irish embassies or consulates, to determine which documents are needed to enter Britain and Ireland.
-You must also contact the U.S. Citizenship & Immigration Services to determine which documents are needed to re-enter the United States and whether your leaving the United States is likely to have an adverse effect upon your U.S. resident status.
+If you are not a U.S. citizen, you should contact your home-country embassy in the United States, as well as the British embassy or consulate, to determine which documents are needed to enter Britain.
+You should also contact the U.S. Immigration and Naturalization Service to determine which documents are needed to re-enter the United States and whether your leaving the United States is likely to have an adverse effect upon your U.S. resident status.